MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/end-life-cycle-groups-teams-sites-yammer.md

 **Move conversations to another group or community**

 Conversations can be moved to another Yammer group by any user, not just owners or administrators.
-This is possible in both the [classic Yammer](https://support.office.com/article/149c6399-4ac1-4ced-84d7-e0660960a872), as well as the [new Yammer](https://support.office.com/article/d63debf1-1c90-4ec5-b5ae-8a00939a1680) interfaces.
+This is possible in both the [classic Yammer](https://support.office.com/article/149c6399-4ac1-4ced-84d7-e0660960a872) and the [new Yammer](https://support.office.com/article/d63debf1-1c90-4ec5-b5ae-8a00939a1680) interfaces.

 **Export network data**